 Caminante (2014) for cello and choir.
-The text is from Antonio Machado's poem Caminante, which talks of someone who walks through a non-existing path, creating it by taking steps forward.
+The text is from Antonio Machado's poem Caminante, describing someone who walks through a non-existing path, creating it by taking steps forward.
 The music is meditative, mystical, intuitive, welcoming the uncertainty of the future with humility but with confidence.
 Premiere: Spain 2015.
 Recording: Odradek Records.
 8'

-All scores are available in digital format only.
+Scores are only available in digital format.
 A PDF will be sent to your Paypal primary email address as soon as the payment has been processed.
 Please allow a few hours for us to receive the request and send you an email with the score.
-More recordings are available upon request.
-Please use the contact page for any questions you may have.
+More recordings and longer program notes are available upon request.
+For questions, please use the contact page.
 Thank you!